 |Original window with history||Preserve original features|

-Sash windows, especially the cheaper softwood timber windows are not perfect and problem-free as you might think.
+Sash windows, especially those made from cheaper softwood timber, are not as perfect and problem-free as one might assume.

-Below is a new sash window after 5 years.
+Below is a new sash window after five years.
 Some sash window repairs have been done to these windows already.

 It has already gone through some simple repair and maintenance, the timber has rotten at the corners.